 For thousands of motorists who left downtown Atlanta Tuesday evening, traveling I-75 to the city limits took nearly a day.

-But for Mayor Kasim Reed and his support staff, the drive was considerably shorter.
+For Mayor Kasim Reed and his support team, the drive was considerably shorter.

-Hours before Reed would stand at a press conference with Gov. Nathan Deal to address a winter storm crisis, the mayor and a handful of staffers used emergency lanes to cruise their way to an interview with The Weather Channel, located just off the heart of the worst congestion — I-75 and I-285.
+Hours before Reed would stand at a press conference with Gov. Nathan Deal to address a winter storm crisis, the mayor and a handful of staffers used emergency lanes to cruise to an interview with The Weather Channel, located just off the heart of the worst congestion at I-75 and I-285.

-In vehicles driven by sworn police officers, they bypassed thousands of drivers after 5 p.m. in what quickly became one of the most notorious weather-induced, man-made gridlocks in Atlanta’s history.
-Some motorists were stranded on stretches of the interstate days after Winter Storm Leon virtually shut down the metro area.
+In vehicles driven by his security team, they bypassed thousands of drivers, who by after 5 p.m. were caught up in one of the most notorious weather-induced, man-made gridlocks in Atlanta’s history.
+Some motorists were still stranded on stretches of the interstate a day after the storm all but shut down the metro area.

-Upon arriving to the station off of Windy Ridge Parkway, cheerful anchors Sam Champion and Kelly Cass congratulated the mayor for making it to the studio, to which Reed said “I made it, Kelly.”
+Upon arriving at the station off Windy Ridge Parkway, anchors Sam Champion and Kelly Cass congratulated the mayor for making it to the studio, to which Reed said: “I made it, Kelly.”

-Reed, speaking at an Atlanta Press Club event Friday, said he deemed the interview important because The Weather Channel’s viewership spikes during storm events, thus he could reach a wide audience quickly.
+Speaking at an Atlanta Press Club event Friday, Reed said he deemed the interview important because The Weather Channel’s viewership spikes during storm events and he felt he could reach a wide audience quickly.

 “It gave me an amplifying capability to help people stay safe,” he said.
 On the cable broadcast, he implored people to stay off the roads.
 “I thought people needed to hear that from me.”

-Reed’s spokesman Carlos Campos, who also traveled to the station, said the interview was in line with the demands of a mayor during a major event.
-And he stressed Friday that no police officers were taken off the street to escort the mayor and himself, noting Reed is routinely driven by his executive protection team.
+Reed’s spokesman, Carlos Campos, who also traveled to the station, said the interview was in line with the demands of a mayor during a major event.
+And he stressed Friday that no police officers were taken off the street to escort the mayor, noting Reed is routinely driven by his executive protection team.

-“People expect to hear from their leaders during crises, and we attempted to accommodate as many media interview requests as possible,” he said.
+“People expect to hear from their leaders during crises and we attempted to accommodate as many media interview requests as possible,” Campos said.

-By that point, Reed hadn’t yet held a major press conference to speak about storm preparation or response.
+Others felt using emergency lanes during the storm to make a cable television appearance was distasteful.
+When he went on the air at 6 p.m., Reed had not yet held a major press conference to speak about storm preparation or response.
 It wasn’t until after 11 p.m. that the mayor and Deal directly addressed a weary public.

-“He’s worried about his national exposure when the whole city is in gridlock?” asked Scott Albertson, whose trek from Perimeter to his home in Woodstock took more than seven hours Tuesday, comparatively shorter than those stuck on I-75 as long as 20 hours.
+“He’s worried about his national exposure when the whole city is in gridlock?” asked Scott Albertson, whose trek from the Perimeter to his home in Woodstock took more than seven hours Tuesday.
+Others were stuck on I-75 as long as 20 hours.
 “He’s worried about his chances to run for Senate or president some day.”

 Albertson said he saw no first responders during his icy commute back to Cherokee County.
 At times, he left his car to help other drivers navigate ice.

-Rafael Garcia was among those idling on I-75 when Reed’s crew headed for The Weather Channel interview just before 6 p.m.
-By that time, Garcia had been on the road four hours, and would have eight to go before arriving home to Woodstock.
+Rafael Garcia was among those idling on I-75 when Reed’s crew passed by.
+By that time, Garcia had been on the road four hours and would have eight to go before arriving home to Woodstock.

 “I think it’s adding insult to a bad situation.
-The more I thought about this, the more upset I get in every respect,” said Garcia, who abandoned his car on the side of I-75 after he lost traction on the slippery roads.
+The more I thought about this, the more upset I get in every respect,” said Garcia, who abandoned his car on the side of I-75 after it lost traction on the slippery roads.
 He hitched a ride with a stranger.
 And when he returned the next day to retrieve his car, it was gone, sending him on another odyssey to find it.
-(He’s hoping to bring it home today.)

-Garcia, who moved to Atlanta in 1984, is furious at what he sees as a lack of preparation for the storm from regional and state leaders.
+Garcia, who moved to Atlanta in 1984, was furious at what he sees as a lack of preparation for the storm from regional and state leaders.

 And indeed, Reed listed steps his administration took to prepare for the snow, assuring The Weather Channel audience Atlanta was ready for the storm, unlike in 2011.